cvlmtg/monarc/docs/usage.md

 - **undoReset**

-  If any action has this attribute set to true, the undo / redo stack will be reset (i.e. emptied).
+  If any action has this attribute set to true, the undo / redo stack will be reset.
 Using the same vector drawing application example, we might use this when the user loads a new document or creates a new one.

   ```js
   { type: 'NEW_DOCUMENT', undoReset: true }